|Guide||♦||2 Triplogs||Active Topic|

 Spelunkers in the mist

 This hike probably won't appeal to most as it follows a quad track.
 Nevertheless, it's a good starting point if you're looking to explore the area.
 Check out the map below.
-Data given is for the red line which runs from the borrow pit to Wildcat Spring.
+Data given is for the red line, which runs from the borrow pit to Wildcat Spring.
 A borrow pit is simply a pit or excavation area used for gathering earth materials such as sand or gravel.

-After two and a half steep sections the quad track levels out and twist through the forest.
-It's hard to believe you came through all that trash and under a highway but you're finally in something resembling what most think of as a forest!
+After two and a half steep sections, the quad track levels out and twist through the forest.
+It's hard to believe you came through all that trash and under a highway, but you're finally in something resembling what most think of as a forest!
 This experience lasts for about five minutes before you reach Wildcat Spring.

 The hike presented is pretty short.
 Grab a topographical map and make your own loops.
-If you're one of those spelunker dudes bring a flashlight.
+If you're one of those spelunker dudes, bring a flashlight.